-Diahann Carroll has had a long and successful career in films and television.
-She was a trailblazer who in the 1960s became the first African-American woman to star in a television series.
-The 1968 show, Julia, was seen as a landmark achievement for Black actors on television.
-In 1984, she created the role of Dominique Deveraux on the popular prime time soap opera, Dynasty.
+Diahann Carroll has had a long and successful career in film and television.
+She was a trailblazer, who, in the 1960s, became the first African-American woman to star in a television series.
+The 1968 show Julia was seen as a landmark achievement for Black actors on television.
+In 1984, she created the role of Dominique Deveraux on the popular prime-time soap opera Dynasty.
 Carroll appeared in some of the moist significant films of the 20th century that featured Black cast members.
 She stared in Carmen Jones in 1954 and Porgy and Bess in 1959.
 She is the recipient of numerous stage and screen awards and nominations.

 BET National News - Keep up to date with breaking news stories from around the nation, including headlines from the hip hop and entertainment world.
 Click here to subscribe to our newsletter.